NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 Pair up!

-And see if you can produce the following well turned out html
+And see if you can produce the following well turned out html in the live demo site...

 -- *Slide* --